shuisheng918/libswevent/README.md

-# libsmallwater_event
+# libswevent

 ----------

-- libsmallwater_event is a light weight net event library.
+- libswevent is a light weight net event library.
 - Support events : socket read write, timer, signal, prepare, check.
 - Similar to libevent, redesign a event library just because we want more simple to use, more efficient and less memory.
 - Currently supporting platform: linux.